jlouis/enacl/README.md

 This library provides bindings for the NaCl cryptographic library for Erlang.
 Several such libraries exist, but this one is a re-write with a number of different requirements, and foci:

+### INSTALL/Requirements:

 * Erlang/OTP 17.3.
 This library *needs* the newest dirty scheduler implementation.
-* Uses the libsodium sources.
-This is a deliberate choice, since it is easy to implement.
-* Does not provide anything but the original NaCl code base.
-This is also a deliberate choice so we are not in a situation where we can't jump to a newer version of the library later at some point.
+* Uses the libsodium sources. *Note:* libsodium is not in Debian/Ubuntu by default.
+You need to use something to handle the installation for you.
+E.g., `checkinstall` or `stow` are good tools for this.

+To build the software execute:

+	make

+or

+	rebar compile

+### Features:

+* Complete library for every NaCl call, save `beforenm/afternm` invocations
+* Implements a small set of additional functionality from libsodium.
+Most notably access to a proper CSPRNG random source
 * Tests created by aggressive use of Erlang QuickCheck.

 This package draws heavy inspiration from "erlang-nacl" by Tony Garnock-Jones.